turingschool/curriculum/source/topics/environment/environment.markdown

 If you don't already have a favorite text editor, we recommend using [Atom](https://atom.io/).

+However, if you're a student at Turing, please download and install [RubyMine](https://www.jetbrains.com/ruby/download/).

 ## Mac OS

 Mac OS is the most popular platform for Ruby and Rails developers.
-These instructions assume you're on the latest version of MacOS, 10.9.
+These instructions assume you're on the latest version of MacOS, 10.10.
 If you're using an older version, refer to [these additional notes]({% page_url environment_older_macos %}).

 ### Terminal